tholst/thohol/content/blog/19_Markdown-Slides-with-ReavelJS/19_Markdown-Slides-with-ReavelJS.md

     ![exampleGif](19a1_Example_Slideshow.gif)

-## Additional options and features
+## Additional Options

-A comprehensive list of features can be found on reveal-md's GitHub page.
+A comprehensive list of features can be found on [reveal-md's GitHub page](https://github.com/webpro/reveal-md).
 I will describe a selected few below.

 ### Configuration in YAML front matter